European Works Councils under Irish Law

 Background on EWCs

 A European Works Council (a “EWC”) is a body that facilitates information and consultation with European employees on transnational issues.
-EWCs are composed of employees’ representatives from each country that is a member of either or both of the European Union and the European Economic Area, and the UK during its Brexit transition period, in which a business has employees (a “Member State”).
+EWCs are composed of employees’ representatives from each country that is a member of either or both of the European Union and the European Economic Area, in which a business has employees (a “Member State”).
 EWCs operate separately from national information and consultation bodies.
 They derive from Directive 2009/38/EC (the “EWC Directive”) as transposed into Irish law by the Transnational Information and Consultation of Employees Act 1996 (as amended) (“TICEA”).
 An EWC operating under an agreement is technically a “European Employees’ Forum” and an EWC operating under the default subsidiary requirements is a “European Works Council”.
 For ease, this inbrief refers to both kinds of bodies as an EWC.

 When do the EWC Directive and TICEA apply?